PaoloConte/notion-code-docs/README.md

 With the second comment, a page `Functions` will be created inside the `Application` page, containing the text `This is a comment` and a list with two items.

+It's possible to use both `.` and `/` as separators in the tag.
+Additionally, the notation `NOTION.*` will use the previous tag *in the same file*, so to not repeat it in following comments.
 Adding a pound symbol (`#`) and a number at the end of the tag will be used to sort multiple comments on the same page.
-For example, `NOTION.Application#1` will be the first comment on the page.
-The default sort index is a high number.
+For example, `NOTION.Application#1` will be the first comment on the page; comments without a number will be sorted after comments with a number.

-It's possible to use both `.` and `/` as separators in the tag.

 # Supported languages
 - Kotlin